allejo/bzion/assets/ranks/README.md

 6. The symbols should be a size of 35px width and 40px height.
 7. Do **not** make a mess of the layers and symbols.

-Export all of your symbols into the `sprites` folder in this directory and then run `grunt sprites:ranks` and `grunt sass:dist` to generate a new ranks images with your icons and update the CSS.
+Export all of your symbols into the `sprites` folder in this directory and then run `grunt sprite:rankings` and `grunt css` to generate a new ranks images with your icons and update the CSS.